learn-co-students/rails-js-assessment-cb-gh-000/README.md

 ## If you're a Learn-Verified Premium student:

-We should reach out to you soon to schedule a pairing process.
+We should reach out to you soon to schedule a review.
 If you don't hear from us in 48 hours after submission, reach out to us on Slack!

 ### Be Prepared to: